-If you're looking for DataStage Interview Questions for Experienced or Freshers, you are at right place.
+If you're looking for DataStage Interview Questions & Answers for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research DataStage has a market share of about 3.9%.
 So, You still have opportunity to move ahead in your career in DataStage Development.
 Mindmajix offers Advanced DataStage Interview Questions 2018 that helps you in cracking your interview & acquire dream career as DataStage Developer.

 Q. Define Data Stage?

 A data stage is basically a tool that is used to design, develop and execute various applications to fill multiple tables in data warehouse or data marts.
 It is a program for Windows servers that extracts data from databases and change them into data warehouses.
 It has become an essential part of IBM WebSphere Data Integration suite.

 Q. Explain how a source file is populated?

 We can populate a source file in many ways such as by creating a SQL query in Oracle, or by using row generator extract tool etc.

 Q. Name the command line functions to import and export the DS jobs?